UniFormal/uniformal.github.io/doc/development/contributing.md

 To create a new release, visit the [draft a new release](https://github.com/UniFormal/MMT/releases/new) page.
 In the tag version, make sure that the target is the ``release`` branch .
-By convention, the name of the new tag is the current day, ``DD-MMM-YYYY``.
+By convention, the name of the new tag is the MMT Version, e.g. ``v12.0.0`` for release 12.
 The name should be ``nth Git Release`` (where n is increasing).
 Optionally, a human readable description can be written for the release.
 Finally, generate a fat jar locally and attach it to the release by dragging it into the attachment area below the description.